 While we may all go to Niseko and Hokkaido for the snow, there are many other interesting sights and places to visit.
 March and April make exploring the area all the better as you can enjoy the frozen beauty of Hokkaido without the freezing temperatures.
 Around an hour’s drive from Niseko is the picturesque Lake Toya and Mt.
 Usu volcano.
 This UNESCO site offers stunning views of a caldera lake formed by volcanic eruptions from over 100,000 years ago and the chance to see an active volcano up close.

 Restaurants also begin to open their doors; those closed during the winter wake up and offer delicious local Hokkaido fare.
 Many of the popular restaurants that typically require advanced reservations or have long wait times are also less busy.
 So you will finally be able to dine at all those places that are still on your bucket list.

 YOU GET A BETTER DEAL

 When visiting a place just outside the peak season, you’re sure to snap up some good deals.
 There are usually many promotions on accommodation during the spring months and Hokkaido Ski Club can definitely help with any accommodation enquiries and recommendations.

 During this time, Hokkaido Ski Club also introduces their spring programs.
 With longer and warmer days, our lessons extend to full day 7 hour programs (normally 6 hours in the winter) and 4 hour morning programs (normally 3 hours) to maximise your time on snow.

-As Hokkaido Ski Club’s Director, Anthea Hung, says “I love being out on the mountain later in the season.
+As Hokkaido Ski Club’s COO, Anthea Hung, says “I love being out on the mountain later in the season.
 The mountain is so quiet and secluded that it’s your own personal retreat.”